athril/runibic/README.md

 The algorithm tries to locate trend-preserving biclusters within complex and noisy data.

 ## Functions
-This package provides the following functions
+This package provides the following main functions:
-* `BCUnibic`/`runibic` - UniBic biclustering algorithm for continuous data
+* `BCUnibic`/`runibic` - parallel UniBic for continuous data
-* `BCUnibicD` - UniBic biclustering algorithm for discrete data
+* `BCUnibicD` - parallel UniBic for discrete data

+The package provides some additional functions:
-* `pairwiseLCS - calculates Longest Common Subsequence (LCS) between two vectors
+* `pairwiseLCS` - calculates Longest Common Subsequence (LCS) between two vectors
-* `calculateLCS - calculates multiple LCS within the dataset and prepares input for the cluster function
+* `calculateLCS` - calculates LCSes between all pairs of the input dataset
-* `backtrackLCS - recovers the LCS from the matrix obtained using dynamic programming
+* `backtrackLCS` - recovers LCS from the dynamic programming matrix
-* `cluster` - seeds rows based based on the results obtained from calculateLCS
+* `cluster` - main part of UniBic algorithm (biclusters seeding and expanding)
 * `unisort` - returns matrix of indexes based on the increasing order in each row
-* `discretize` - performs discretization using Fibonacci heap (sorting method used originally in UniBic)
+* `discretize` - performs discretization using Fibonacci heap (sorting method used originally in UniBic) or standard sorting

 ## Installation